2018ik/2018ik.github.io/_wiki/resurrection.markdown

 ## Significance

+The typical understanding of Christ's resurrection is that:

+1. One needs to believe that Jesus was raised from the dead to be saved (Rom.
+10:10)
+2. It was the magnificent and full victory over death, Hades and the grave (Rev. 1:TODO)
+3. It proves God accepted Christ's death as justification for our sins (Rom.
+4:25)

+The problem with these three facts is that they have very little to do with the organic significance of Christ's resurrection for the fulfillment of God's eternal economy which is His endeavor to dispense Himself as the Spirit into our being so that He may gain an organism of Himself which is the Body which consummates the New Jerusalem.

+Through the death, the shell of the Lord's humanity was broken and the divine life was released, and in resurrection, the divine life:

+1. ???
+2. Produces the many grains as His reproduction
+3. Transfigures from flesh to the life-giving Spirit

 ### Victory

 For a vast majority of Christians, resurrection is simply a historical process that Jesus underwent 2000 years ago.
 Seemingly the most significant aspect of resurrection is that it signifies Christ's complete victory of death, Hades and the grave.